moorcode/relational-databases/mario-database/README.md

 postgres=>
 ```

 4. The databases you see are there by default.
 You can make your own with `CREATE DATABASE database_name;`.
 The capitalized words are keywords telling PostgreSQL what to do.
 The name of the database is the lowercase word.
-Note that all commands need a semi-colon at the end.
-Create a new database named `first_database`.
+Note that all commands need a semi-colon at the end. __Create a database__ named `first_database`.

 ```bash
 postgres=> CREATE DATABASE first_database;